dev-ai-lab/bank-docs/README.md

 -
 - Object: It is the superclass of all classes.
 It has `equal()`, `hashCode()`, `toString()`, `clone()` etc methods which classes can override
   - How two objects are defined as equal --> override `equal()`.
+  - Advantages vs Disadvantages of cloning
   - How to store objects uniquely in Set --> override `hashCode()` and then `HashSet<Account> accountHashSet = new HashSet<>();`
+  - The hashCode() method returns the same integer number if two keys (by calling equals() method) are identical.
+  - hash-collision in Hashtable
+    - Two different keys with the same hash value are known as hash-collision
+    - ways to avoid hash-collision.
+      - Separate Chaining
+      - Open Addressing
   ```
   @Override
   public int hashCode() {